-(2) This change is primarily due to the increased provision for our pools of manufactured housing loans.
+(2) This change is primarily due to the decreased provision for our pools of manufactured housing loans as a result of paydowns.

-(3) This change is primarily due to the increases in insurance expenses and professional fees.
+(3) This change is primarily due to the increases in insurance expenses, software license fees and professional fees.

 - (4) The increase in management fees is a result of our increased size resulting from our equity issuances.
-As a result of impairment charges, we will not owe incentive compensation to our manager for an indefinite period of time. - (5) This change is primarily a result of the volume of sales of real estate securities and the amount of unrealized gains available to be realized.
-Sales of real estate securities, and the proceeds therefrom, are based on a number of factors including credit, asset type and industry, and liquidity needs, and can be expected to increase or decrease from time to time.
-Periodic fluctuations in the sales of securities is dependent upon, among other things, management's assessment of credit risk, asset concentration, portfolio balance, liquidity and other factors. - (6) This change is primarily due to the unrealized loss on total rate of return swaps and the realized loss on the termination of derivative instruments. - (7) This change is due to impairment charges recorded in the three months ended March 31, 2008 as a result of continued credit market disruption. - (8) This change is primarily due to the gain on the repurchase of our own debt offset by the write off of deferred financing fees upon repayments of debt obligations. - (9) This change is primarily the result of a decrease in earnings from an unconsolidated subsidiary which owns franchise loans.
-A significant portion of the pool of loans was sold in December 2007.
+As a result of impairment charges, we will not owe incentive compensation to our manager for an indefinite period of time. - (5) Sales of real estate securities, and the proceeds therefrom, are based on a number of factors including credit, asset type and industry, and liquidity needs, and can be expected to increase or decrease from time to time.
+Periodic fluctuations in the sales of securities is dependent upon, among other things, management's assessment of credit risk, asset concentration, portfolio balance, liquidity and other factors. - (6) This change is primarily due to the unrealized loss on total rate of return swaps and the realized loss on the termination of derivative instruments. - (7) This change is due to impairment changes recorded during 2008 as a result of continued credit market disruption. - (8) This change results from the 2007 unrealized loss on the pool of subprime mortgage loans which was considered held for sale as of June 30, 2007. - (9) This change is primarily due to the gain on the repurchase of our own debt offset by the write off of deferred financing fees upon repayments of debt obligations recorded during the six months ended June 30, 2008. - (10) This change is primarily the result of the gain on sale of our interests in the operating real estate joint venture recorded during the six months ended June 30, 2008.